docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### GID_DOCKER

-Change on startup user UID to a custom value default to 5000
+Change on startup user GID to a custom value default to 5000

 ##### ONE_DIR